In simple terms, algorithms are sets of steps to complete a task.

 Algorithms can be expressed in many different languages - natural language (English), code, mathematics - all ranging from formal to informal syntax.
 When algorithms are being designed, they can be expressed in a notation, known as pseudocode, that is independent of any programming language.
 Pseudocode is, as the name implies, not real code, but it looks like code.
 It helps people to understand a problem domain or solution better without having to add all the baggage necessary when using a real language.
 In short: it is used only for illustrational purposes.
 Pseudocode is not an actual programming language.
 It contains well-defined structures that resemble programming languages, but these are not unique to one particular language.

 You do not need to be a programmer to understand this pseudocode.
 When read aloud, it almost sounds like regular English.
-On the other hand, the logic and structure is starting to look a lot like code.
+On the other hand, the logic and structure is starting to look a lot like code without the stringent requirements of the programming syntax.

-The example illustrates some of the basic aspects of pseudocode.
+The examples illustrates some of the basic aspects of pseudocode.
 First, every instruction is printed on a new line.
 The logic of the problem needs to be broken down into small steps that are very specific.

 Second, pseudocode uses some key programming terms, such as 'if' and 'else.'
 The use of if-else is a fundamental construct in programming, known as a selection or decision statement.
 Based on a condition, only one of multiple options is carried out.
 Every programming language uses these types of if-else constructs.
 However, the details on exactly how this logic is implemented will vary among languages.
 When you are writing pseudocode, you don't worry about those differences and instead focus on the general logic.

 Third, individual lines of pseudocode often start with action words that tell you to do something, as you might expect for a series of instructions.
 Verbs like 'print', 'read,' 'calculate' are common.
 These verbs correspond closely to commands in programming language, although the actual term may be different.
 Using Pseudocode to Map Code at Study.com